Walter Reed Middle School: Academies and electives

 The school offers a variety of special academic programs: the Individualized Honors Program (IHP), the Humanities Academy, the Media Arts and Technology Academy, the S.T.E.A.M.
 Academy, the Environmental Sciences Academy, and the Global Leadership Academy.
 IHP was described by Time magazine as "perhaps the most successful junior-high curriculum in the U.S.".
 Founded in 1971 by William Fitz-Gibbon, the IHP's purpose is to serve the needs of highly gifted children.
 IHP students are usually one or two levels above average grade math classes.
 There is also an Honors program for every academy for Gifted and Talented children, which is one year above the regular curriculum (on average).
-Each academy brings something different, and specializes it’s learning to the way their students enjoy the most.
+Each academy brings something different, and specializes its learning to the way their students enjoy the most.
 Despite the disproportionate amount of IHP information, the Walter Reed Middle School website includes information about every academy.
 When selecting an academy, take time to make your decision, but you can also transfer academies at the end of each semester if you change your mind.